BoxCast Team • December 28, 2017

 In addition to how easy it is to use, Johnson likes the support she receives from the BoxCast team back in Cleveland, Ohio.
 Whenever she has a question about anything, she reaches out and has an answer within minutes.
 Because of the responsiveness of the support team, she knows someone has her back.

 When she was first setting up the BoxCaster, she enjoyed the BoxCast tutorials online.
-According to Johnson, the videos made the intial setup very easy and quick.
+According to Johnson, the videos made the initial setup very easy and quick.
 She felt immediately comfortable with how the platform worked, which helped her get up and running right away.